7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 	This is a boolean indicating whether or not short sale is allowed for the model.
 It simples defines whether or not weights for assets can drop below zero.

+.. function:: RobustMVO(assets, target_return, constraints, uncertaintySet, uncertaintySetSize, short_sale)

+	When setting the Robust MVO, there are 6 fields to consider.

+	1. Assets

+	The ``asset`` field indicates the matrix of asset returns and covariances to be inputted into the model.

+	2. Target Return

+	The ``target return`` specifies the minimum expected return of the optimal portfolio.

+	3. Constraints

+	The constraints define the set of constraints, outside of implied simple MVO constraints, to be applied during model optimization.

+	4. The Uncertainty Set

+	The ``uncertaintySet``

+	5. The Uncertainty Set Size

+	The ``uncertaintySetSize``

+	6. Short Sale flag

+	This is a boolean indicating whether or not short sale is allowed for the model.
+It simples defines whether or not weights for assets can drop below zero.

 Optimize